(see also Boxed WARNING)

 Avoid the use of ketorolac tromethamine in patients with severe heart failure unless the benefits are expected to outweigh the risk of worsening heart failure.
 If ketorolac tromethamine is used in patients with severe heart failure, monitor patients for signs of worsening heart failure.

-NSAIDs, including ketorolac tromethamine, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs, including ketorolac tromethamine, can cause serious skin adverse reactions such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs can also cause fixed drug eruption (FDE).
+FDE may present as a more severe variant known as generalized bullous fixed drug eruption (GBFDE), which can be life-threatening.
 These serious events may occur without warning.
-Patients should be informed about the signs and symptoms of serious skin manifestations and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.
+Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of ketorolac tromethamine injection at the first appearance of skin rash or any other sign of hypersensitivity.
+Ketorolac tromethamine injection is contraindicated in patients with previous serious skin reactions to NSAIDs (see CONTRAINDICATIONS).

 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)